-How does our business forests work?
+How do our business forests work?

 The indigenous communities take a georeferenced photo of each tree and send it to be uploaded to our website, creating the virtual forest of the company.
 Your company receives the virtual forest link, so you can promote it.

-Help to counteract the indiscriminate felling of trees in the Amazon.
+You help counteract the indiscriminate felling of trees in the Amazon.

-You are part of the Amazon conservation.
+You are part of the conservation of the Amazon.

 You make a contribution to the food security of the Amazonian indigenous peoples.